Dragorn421/io_export_objex/objex_spec.md

 plugin errors)
 - `exportid` must be used before the `*lib` directives

+#### `softinfo`

+`softinfo one_tag string`
+- store info about the software used or the file from which the objex was exported
+- currently only `animation_framerate` is supported;
+this is the preview framerate that is set in blender;
+if the `string` part is not `20`, zzconvert writes a warning that the converted animations may run at a different speed in-game than expected

 #### `useskel`

 `useskel name` has been introduced for specifying